Editor’s note: This story has been updated to reflect that Mills attended a White House meeting that she said she would not attend earlier Friday.

 The meeting became a point of contention when the National Governors Association pulled out of the annual meeting following President Donald Trump’s initial move to disinvite Mills and other Democratic governors.

-Mills issued a statement around 8 a.m. saying she would not attend the meeting because Trump has turned it into an “unproductive vanity project.”
-But she then appeared in photos taken by Reuters at the event, which began around 9:30 a.m.
+Mills issued a statement around 8 a.m,. she would not attend the meeting because Trump has turned it into an “unproductive vanity project.”
+She appeared in photos taken by Reuters at the event, which began just after 9:30 a.m.
+Trump gave brief remarks on camera before asking the press to leave.

 Initially, Trump uninvited all Democratic governors to the White House.
 Later the same day, the administration claimed it would host a dinner for all governors except for Maryland’s Wes Moore and Colorado’s Jared Polis.
 That prompted Mills and other governors to boycott the meeting.